Nikhil-X-codes/vidcast/docs/controllers_readme.md

   Deletes an existing playlist created by the user.

 - **Update playlist**
-  Modifies the name or metadata of a playlist.
+  Modifies the name and description of a playlist.

 - **Add video to playlist**
   Adds a video to a selected playlist.